-It’s a 60-90 minute meeting.
-They start off by discussing personal learnings, where every team members states one thing they learned about the customer, product, or channel last week.
+It’s a 60-90 minute meeting, they start off by discussing personal learning points, where every team members states one thing they learned about the customer, product, or channel last week.
 Something is seriously wrong if everybody is not learning at least one thing.

 Then comes experiment review, where they pick out the key experiments that led to the most analysis.
 The people who owned the experiments share what they learned.
 Based off those learnings they discuss what experiments they’re going to implement for this week.

 The rest of the week is dedicated to all the other steps.
 They try to repeat the cycle as much as possible.